bernhardAxonIvy/doc/source/designer-guide/how-to/deployment.rst

 ==========

-This chapter explains how an Axon Ivy Designer Project can be deployed to an Axon Ivy Engine.
+This chapter explains how an Axon Ivy Designer Project can be deployed to an |ivy-engine|.
 Before deploying an Axon Ivy project it is important to understand some major concepts and terms of the Axon Ivy Engine.
 The following chapter introduces these concepts and terms.